 Yelp- The site says the Best 10 Restaurants, but it lists more than that.
 It organizes the restaurants by their overall ratings by regular people.
 Rather than just providing a rating, Yelp also allows viewers to read the reviews and determine their validity and whether or not the complaints would deter them as restaurant-goers.

 Trip Advisor- Trip Advisor offers various restaurant options when searching the term Broad Ripple.
 Searches are customizable by features, type of cuisine, and even reservations.

 Maybe you've seen HGTV's 2016 Indianapolis show, Good Bones, featuring a mother-daughter renovation-realty duo working in their neighborhood, Fountain Square?
 Less than two miles from downtown Indianapolis, Fountain Square was the first commercial historic district in Indiana, and it retains some great architecture and historical tidbits.
 Today, it's among several Indianapolis Cultural Districts and is linked to the Indianapolis Cultural Trail bike and pedestrian path.

 VisitIndy's website explains the flavor of Fountain Square.
 From duckpin bowling to neon theater life, there is something for everyone here.

 Afar magazine calls the area "Indy's hippest neighborhood."

 Discover Fountain Square offers a downloadable Visitors Guide and map with restaurants, stores, arts and entertainment highlights - and an even larger selection on its web site; you also can discover events and photos on the organization's facebook page.

-Enter the search term Fountain Square in the NUVO Newsweekly Restaurant Guide, and whet your appetite at the results.
+Enter the search term Fountain Square in Yelp's Restaurant Guide, and tailor your results to your liking.